yanyanhuang/12th-Place-Solution-for-Kaggle-Drawing-with-LLMs/README.md

-# 12-th Place Solution for Kaggle "Drawing with LLMs" Competition
+# 12th Place Solution for Kaggle "Drawing with LLMs" Competition

-This is the training code for Kaggle "[Drawing with LLMs](https://www.kaggle.com/competitions/drawing-with-llms/)" competition.
+This repository contains the training code for the Kaggle "[Drawing with LLMs](https://www.kaggle.com/competitions/drawing-with-llms/)" competition.

-The original solution can be find in [this discussion](https://www.kaggle.com/competitions/drawing-with-llms/discussion/581034).
+The original solution can be found in [this discussion](https://www.kaggle.com/competitions/drawing-with-llms/discussion/581034).

-This repo is based on the fantastic work: [Flow-GRPO](https://github.com/yifan123/flow_grpo).
+This repository is based on the fantastic work: [Flow-GRPO](https://github.com/yifan123/flow_grpo).

 ## Installation